BLapierreCBT/GearHeart/README.md

 - We will be using the library pyarcade.
-This library is fairly new so the idea of distributing may be a challange/impossible. we may just be (hopefully) impressing the python community and leaving a mark as that random group of people who made a better than average game with "some new library"..... hopefully they will say "holy shit that was rad".... "i didn't know python progammers made cool games!"
+This library is fairly new so the idea of distributing may be a challange/impossible. we may just be (hopefully) impressing the python community and leaving a mark as that random group of people who made a better than average game with "some new library"..... hopefully they will say "holy shit that was rad".... "i didn't know python progammers made cool games?"
 - Why pyarcade?
 It's easy to understand!
 - Why python?
 Because it's a fucking snake duh...

 ---Ideas (no idea is ever fixed)---

 - shooter 2d
+- monster wave game?
 - main character is a humanoid cyborg(something like mega-man but original?)
 - all monsters including the main character have some visable cog turning with body movement?
 - procedural maps?